 - Setting up and configuring your programming environment

 - Deploying applications as services to Azure Government

 The information in this document summarizes the differences between the two cloud environments.
 It supplements the information that's available through the following sources:

-This content is intended for partners and developers who are deploying to Microsoft Azure Government.
+This content is intended for Microsoft partners and developers who are deploying to Azure Government.

 Guidance for developers

-Therefore, it's important to review your sample code, configurations, and steps to ensure that you are building and executing within the Azure Government Cloud Services environment.
+Therefore, it's important to review your sample code and configurations to ensure that you are building within the Azure Government cloud services environment.

 For more information about Azure Government, see the following resources: